 For her second mystery novel set in a National Park, Kells tackles one of the most remote National Parks in Alaska.
 Gates of the Arctic sets the stage for the most unusual mystery.

 Her hero, Felicity Harland, returns to find out why a young couple is found dead in the Gates of the Arctic National Park.
 An Unforgiving Place takes her and her partner Huxley into the deep artic to uncover a fertility cult and the mysteries they hide.

 by Christine Carbo

 We are going to start with one of my favorite novels set in National Parks.
 Carbo truly captures the ruggedness of Glacier National Park.
 This fiction story combines my fascination with grizzly bears and my love of mysteries.

 Carbo weaves a great story about a murder in Glacier National Park where the criminal appears to be a grizzly.
 The Wild Inside contrasts the beauty of Glacier National Park and the ugly truth behind this death.

 Jack Olsen’s true account of the scariest night in Glacier National Park is a testament to “fact can be scarier than fiction”.
 Brad (dear hubby) recalls reading this aloud around the campfire when backcountry hiking in Glacier.
 Needless to say, it was scarier than any old ghost story.
-He’s tried to get me to read this one to no avail.
-I have enough fear of grizzlies on my own!
+I’ll pass on reading this one, I have enough fear of grizzlies on my own!

-The Night of the Grizzlies chronicles an event that took place in 1967 when in one single night 2 campers in different camping locations were mauled and killed by grizzlies.
-If you love true crime and being scared silly when in grizzly country this is the book to take camping with you in Glacier National Park.
+The Night of the Grizzlies chronicles a real life event from 1967.
+In one single night, 2 campers in different camping locations were mauled and killed by grizzlies.
+If you love true crime, and being scared silly when in grizzly country, take this book camping with you in Glacier National Park.